madderle/Capstone-Realtime-Streaming-Analytics/README.md

 The overall architecture is shown in this image:
 ![Overall](../master/Documentation/Images/Architecture_Overall.png)

-EC2 is hosting the dockerized production system that pushes data to Kinesis via the Boto3 library.
+EC2 is hosting the dockerized production system that pushes data to Kinesis via the Boto3 library and a Mongo database.

 The EC2 services is shown in this image:
 ![EC2](../master/Documentation/Images/Architecture_EC2.png)